Suchethan021/careerhub-platform/README.md

 ### Data Isolation
 - Each company's data stored separately
 - Recruiter can only see/edit their own company via RLS policies
-- Candidates can only see published companies
+- Candidates can only see published companies and open jobs
 - Admin (ATS platform) has access to all via backend (future)

 ---